Introduction

 }

-4. if lua_resume returned successfully, copy the returned value to the caller with lua_xmove.
-If an error is returned, copy the returned error with lua_xmove.
+returned successfully, copy the returned value to the caller withlua_xmove

 // ldo.c